 Some cases of Swyer syndrome are not believed to be inherited, but rather the result of a new genetic mutation (de novo mutation) or abnormality that occurs for unknown reasons (spontaneously).
 However, some women with Swyer syndrome due to mutation of the SRY gene have had fathers (and some even brothers) who also have the SRY mutation on the Y chromosome.
 It is not known why, in these cases, the fathers and/or brothers did not develop Swyer syndrome.
 Researchers speculate that other genes and/or factors in combination with a mutation of the SRY gene may be necessary for the development of Swyer syndrome in these patients.

 Cases of Swyer syndrome due to mutation of the NROB1 gene may be inherited in an X-linked pattern.
 X-linked genetic disorders are conditions caused by an abnormal gene on the X chromosome.
 Females usually have two X chromosomes and one of the X chromosomes is “turned off” and all of the genes on that chromosome are inactivated.
 Females who have a disease gene present on one of their X chromosomes usually do not display symptoms of the disorder because it is usually the X chromosome with the abnormal gene that is “turned off”.
 However, because women with Swyer syndrome have an XY chromosomal makeup and lack a second X chromosome, they will express symptoms associated with a defect on their one X chromosome.

 According to the medical literature, some cases of Swyer syndrome appear to follow autosomal dominant or recessive inheritance.
-Mutations of the WNT4, MAP3K1 or the SF1 (NR5A1) genes may be inherited as autosomal dominant traits.
+Mutations of the WNT4, MAP3K1 or the SF1 (NR5A1) genes may be inherited in as autosomal dominant pattern.
 Mutation of the DHH gene may be inherited in an autosomal recessive manner.